siva1danil/libdangeru-go/README.md

 - ThreadReplies(): Retrieve replies to a specific thread.

 ### Web Client
-- News(): Access the latest news entry from main page.
+- Main(): Access the latest news entry and statistics from main page.
-- Statistics(): Get statistics from the main page.
 - ArchiveIndex(): Fetch the archive index of threads.